collocations.org

 Tomatoes grow best in direct sunlight.

-fast, quickly, rapidly | slowly | steadily | thickly
+fast, quickly, rapidly

-VERB + GROW
+VERB + grow

 allow sth to, let sth

-She decided to let her hair grow.
+I want to let my hair grow.

 from